toeverything/OctoBase/.github/CONTRIBUTING.md

 ## Tips

-If your pull request has not progressed for a long time (close or merge), please send the relevant information to contact@toeverything.info.
+If your Pull Request has not progressed for a long time (close or merge), please send the relevant information to developer@toeverything.info.

 Remember: you need to include the issue number in the content of your email.